 - > Before you write the first word, pray for God's help.
-Ask Him to give you wisdom and insight as you work on your testimony. - > Begin to make brief notes on three separate pieces of paper: "My Life before Christ," "How I Met Christ," and "How Christ Changed My Life." - > Write a first draft using the notes from the three sheets of paper.
-Apply all the "Preparing Your Testimony" hints from the preceding section. - Meet with your discipleship group leader and revise your draft based on suggestions for improvement. - > Condense your testimony so you can read it in three minutes. - Read your testimony to your leader or to another person in your group.
+Ask Him to give you wisdom and insight as you work on your testimony. - Begin to make brief notes on three separate pieces of paper: "My Life before Christ," "How I Met Christ," and "How Christ Changed My Life." - Write a first draft using the notes from the three sheets of paper.
+Apply all the "Preparing Your Testimony" hints from the preceding section. - Meet with your discipleship group leader and revise your draft based on suggestions for improvement. - > Condense your testimony so you can read it in three minutes. - > Read your testimony to your leader or to another person in your group.
 Ask for their further suggestions. - Rewrite your testimony once again, this time to clarify and state concisely everything you want to say.
-Add or remove details where necessary. - > Outline your presentation on a 3" x 5" card. - Give your testimony to your discipleship group leader using only the 3" x 5" card. - Practice until you can give your testimony in three minutes without using your notes.
+Add or remove details where necessary. - > Outline your presentation on a 3" x 5" card. - Solution Single Sing - > Practice until you can give your testimony in three minutes without using your notes.